didx-xyz/aries-cloudapi-python/docs/src/README.md

 - Create a schema and
 - Register the schema with the trust registry.

-via the governance agent.
+via the governance agent. **Only the governance agent can register a schema on the ledger.**

 Then:

-- Register an issuer (on the trust registry) with a tenant admin controller.
+- Register an issuer with a tenant admin controller.
+This automatically registers them on the trust registry.

-The registered issuer can then issue a credential and related schema on the trust registry with the following steps:
+The registered issuer can then issue a credential, using the related schema on the trust registry, with the following steps:

 - Create a connection between the issuer and some other entity that you want to hold a credential
 - Once a connection is established, use the connection ID to create and issue a credential (have a look at the models